Find The Best Insurance

 Interest is calculated as a percentage of the mortgage amount.
 If you have a fixed-rate mortgage, your interest rate will stay the same throughout the lifetime of the loan.
 But if your mortgage is an adjustable-rate mortgage, your interest rate could increase or decrease, depending on market indexes.

 But interest also compounds: unpaid interest accrues to the mortgage principal, meaning that you have to pay interest on interest.
 Over time, interest can cost nearly as much as the mortgage itself.
+The total cost you have to pay, including interest, fees, and points, is called APR.

 Mortgage payments are structured so that interest is paid off sooner, with the bulk of mortgage payments in the first half of your mortgage term going toward interest.
 As the loan amortizes, more and more of the mortgage payment goes toward the principal and less toward its interest.